 We can rearrange that a bit to get:

 Using Serena and Blair's driving speed given in the problem, we solve the following linear polynomial equation:

 Blair will pass Serena after 40 minutes.
 Eat her dust, xoxo!

 Bobby Hill decides to open a factory to produce Shmickerdoodle cookies.
 He found out that the cost of making q boxes is given by C(q) = 800 + 3q.
-If the cost of each box is 3.50, how many boxes should the factory produce in order to have no loss?
+If he charges $3.50 per box, how many boxes should the factory produce in order to have no loss?

 The revenue obtained by selling q boxes is the price of each box times the number of boxes sold, R(q) = 3.5q.
 Note that R(q) and C(q) are both polynomials of degree 1.
-The formula for loss is given by subtracting revenue R(q) from the cost C(q):
+The formula for loss is given by subtracting the cost C(q) from the revenue R(q):

 That's a long way from breaking even, Bobby-o.
 Hope those Shmickerdoodles are worth it.